podaac/data-subscriber/README.md

 ## Installation

-While the scubscriber is not available in the python repository, it can still be installed via pip:
+The scubscriber available in the [pypi python repository](https://pypi.org/project/podaac-data-subscriber/), it can be installed via pip:

 ```
-python -m pip install git+https://github.com/podaac/data-subscriber.git
+pip install podaac-data-subscriber
 ```

 you should now have access to the subscriber CLI: